The R³ Framework™

 You can’t pick one.
 They work as a system, and missing one breaks the others.

-Regulated without Respectfulis cold detachment.
+is cold detachment.
 You’re calm, but you’ve stopped seeing the person across from you as a person.

-Respectful without Repairableis unaddressed hurt that festers.
+is unaddressed hurt that festers.
 You were polite when it happened, but you never came back to fix the damage underneath.

 The three together create relationships kids actually want to inherit.

-This is how R³ becomes a way of being instead of a checklist.
 Six beats.
 The cycle repeats every time you and someone you care about hit conflict.

-R³ in a Real Moment
+R³ in a real moment.

-Here’s what R³ sounds like under pressure.
+Here’s what R³ sounds like when the heat is on.

 “You’re making this up.
 That never happened.
 You need therapy.”

-That’s gaslighting.
-A denial of your reality with a side of shame.
-Most people do one of two things in that moment.
-Collapse and start doubting themselves.
-Or fire back with something like “You’re such a liar and a manipulator.”
+That’s gaslighting, a denial of your reality with a side of shame.
+Most people do one of two things in that moment: collapse and start doubting themselves, or fire back with something like “You’re such a liar and a manipulator.”

 “I remember the conversation differently than you do.
 My memory of it is valid.
 I need you to respect that instead of questioning my sanity.”

-Regulated:you didn’t fire back from heat.
+Regulated: you didn’t fire back from heat.

-Respectful:you didn’t attack their character.
-You held the line on yours.
+Respectful: you didn’t attack their character, you held the line on yours.

 Repairable: you left a door open instead of slamming one shut.

-Try It
+Try it.